Arts

 artist Marbod Fritsch alongside a pink and black installation

 Marbod Fritsch's oeuvre is diverse and ranges from serial ballpoint pen drawings to site-specific installations and conceptual projects.
 By condensing and overlaying different levels of meaning, Marbod Fritsch's works open up new spaces for thought and action for the viewer.
 He uses textual and symbolic codes to examine the creation and dissolution of reality.
 At foryouandyourcustomers, the artist presents a new series of works on wood as well as a catalog that provides an overview of the last 14 years of his artistic work.
 Marbod Fritsch lives and works in Bregenz and Vienna.
-(Text, Art curator: Kirsten Helfrich)
+(Text: Kirsten Helfrich, Art curator)

 69th exhibition: Jürgen Paas / Marlon Red